 A common stored product pest that regularly invades Dallas homes and businesses, cigarette beetles, can become a big problem in a fairly short period.
 These beetles feed on a wide variety of food, including dried tobacco.

 Physical features of a cigarette beetle include:

-- Worm-like larvae that are a creamy white color and covered in long hairs
+- Worm-like larvae are a creamy white color and covered in long hairs.

 Cigarette Beetle Frequently Asked Questions (FAQs)